The Swoose: Half swan, half goose

-In late January 1942, "40-3097" was flown to a Royal Australian Air Force Base at Laverton, near Melbourne, Australia, where it underwent depot repairs.
-At this time, the tail of "40-3091" was grafted onto "40-3097", leading 19th Bomb Group pilot Captain Weldon Smith to dub the aircraft The Swoose after the popular song "Alexander the Swoose" from a little ditty written by Franklin Furlett and performed by bandleader Kay Kyser about a bird that was "half swan, half goose: Alexander is a swoose".
+In late January 1942, 40-3097 was flown to a Royal Australian Air Force Base at Laverton, near Melbourne, Australia, where it underwent depot repairs.
+At this time, the tail of 40-3091 was grafted onto 40-3097, leading 19th Bomb Group pilot Captain Weldon Smith to dub the aircraft The Swoose after the popular song "Alexander the Swoose" from a little ditty written by Franklin Furlett and performed by bandleader Kay Kyser about a bird that was "half swan, half goose: Alexander is a swoose".
 A depiction of the chimerical bird was soon painted on the starboard fuselage, just aft of the main entrance door, with the statement "It Flys" [sic].
 The B-17 never returned to first-line duty, flying navigation escort missions for fighters and anti-submarine patrols.
-"The Swoose" was withdrawn from duty in March 1942; by this time, it was in poor condition, overall, after so many logged flight hours.
+The Swoose was withdrawn from duty in March 1942; by this time, it was in poor condition overall after so many logged flight hours.

 General's transport

-While parked at Laverton, it was still deemed the best thing available at the airfield, and was selected by Captain Frank Kurtz to serve as the personal transport for General George Brett, then the Deputy Commander of Allied Forces in Australia, and ranking American commander.
+While parked at Laverton, it was still deemed the most suitable aircraft available at the airfield, and was selected by Captain Frank Kurtz to serve as the personal transport for General George Brett, then the Deputy Commander of Allied Forces in Australia, and ranking American commander.
 It carried various military brass for the next four months, including future president Lyndon B. Johnson, then a congressman and active-duty US Navy lieutenant commander.
 On a flight from Darwin on 11 June 1942, the crew had navigation problems and Kurtz had to make a forced landing at Carisbrooke Station near Winton, Queensland.
 When General Brett was reassigned to the Caribbean Defense Command following friction between him and General Douglas MacArthur, The Swoose ferried him all the way to Washington, D.C., in August 1942, setting a number of speed records in the process.
-Used for a war bond tour, "40-3097" continued to serve as General Brett's personal transport through 1944.
+Used for a war bond tour, 40-3097 continued to serve as General Brett's personal transport through 1944.

-In 1943, Harcourt Brace published the book Queens Die Proudly, by William Lindsay White, a follow-up to White's earlier wartime best-seller, They Were Expendable.
+In 1943, Harcourt Brace published the book Queens Die Proudly by William Lindsay White, a follow-up to White's earlier wartime best-seller, They Were Expendable.
 Queens Die Proudly is a journalistic account of the air war in the Philippines, the Netherlands East Indies, and Australia, from December 1941 through the spring of 1942; Captain Frank Kurtz and The Swoose are prominently featured.